Constructing locally flat surfaces in 4-manifolds: Representing primitive homology classes by locally flat tori

 At this point, the spheres $f$ and $g$ are algebraically dual, but not necessarily geometrically dual.
-To arrange for them to be geometrically dual, we will use the \emph{geometric Casson lemma}.
-Unfortunately we will not have time to prove this in the lectures, so we leave it as an advanced exercise (Exercise~\ref{ex:geometric-Casson-lemma}).
-This lemma says that we can perform a regular homotopy to remove a pair of algebraically cancelling intersections between $f$ and $g$, at the cost of more self-intersections of $f$ or of $g$.
+To arrange for them to be geometrically dual, we will use the \emph{geometric Casson lemma}, which we leave to the reader as an advanced exercise (Exercise~\ref{ex:geometric-Casson-lemma}).\footnote{Solving the exercise will be an excellent method for field-testing the various geometric manoeuvres described in the current proof.} This lemma says that we can perform a regular homotopy to remove a pair of algebraically cancelling intersections between $f$ and $g$, at the cost of more self-intersections of $f$ or of $g$.
 This is not a significant price for us, since we have no control on the self-intersections of $f$ and $g$ at this stage anyway.
 By repeated applications of the lemma we arrange that $f$ and $g$ are geometrically dual as desired.
 If we were being very precise, we would use new notation for the maps produced by applying the lemma.
 However, as is customary, we will keep using the original symbols $f$ and $g$.

 \begin{step} Arrange that the signed count of self-intersections of $f$ is zero. \end{step}